kwquan/Reacher/README.md

 This is used on the latest Reacher version[V4]

 Aim: \
-&emsp; Reacher consists of a robotic arm controlled by our agent, whose aim is to reach the target[touching with it's tip] by applying torques on it's 2 joints
+&emsp; Reacher consists of a robotic arm controlled by our agent, whose aim is to reach the target by applying torques on it's 2 joints

 Observation space: \
 &emsp; 11 state variables